dfkibasys/aas-registry/README.md

 [aas-registry-paths](aas-registry-paths/README.md) generates a builder class that can be used by the registry client to create search requests.

-[aas-registry-plugins](aas-registry-plugins/README.md) contains maven plugins used by the other projects
+[aas-registry-plugins](aas-registry-plugins/README.md) contains maven plugins used by the other projects, so you need to build this project first.

 [aas-registry-service](aas-registry-service/README.md) provides the application server to access the AAS descriptor storage and offers an API for REST-based communication.